cnshingledecker/Dday/README.md

 3. Once step 2 is completed, each chunk (there is 1 for each core) is split up into mini-chunks, starting with size 15 (the last mini-chunk created is of size chunk-size mod 15).
 This function was written because on the machine this code was developed on, the cores did not receive chunks of size 16 or greater.
 The mini-chunk size is specified in the function call, and the for loops that send the fitting factor combinations to each core are set up to send these mini-chunks (the for loops will send all the mini-chunks, regardless of the mini-chunk size).
 3. Steps 8 and 9 from the generalization additions above are not in place for this version, because for each core, the files used with the original monaco are copied to the directory for each core.
 Therefore, there is no need to change the files that monaco reads from.
 4. Instead of all of the cores writing to 1 common results file, each core writes to its own results file.
 5. Each core finds the lowest RMSD and the fitting factors that produced it, and sends that back to the root core (core 0).
-The root core finds the lowest RMSD (and fittign factors that produced it) from among those returned and writes the one with the lowest RMSD and writes it to a results file.
+The root core finds the lowest RMSD (and fitting factors that produced it) from among those returned and writes the one with the lowest RMSD and writes it to a results file.
 6. **Note: the [OpenMPI library](https://www.open-mpi.org/) and the python package [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) (version 3.0.3) were used in this parallelization.
 Click on the links to learn more about them.**

 #### Comparison Script